Pistonite/celer/docs/src/route/customizing-lines.md

 See [Using Presets](./using-presets.md) for details.

 ## Other Properties
-Built-in and third-party plugins may let you set additional properties.
-Check the documentation for [Built-in plugins](./built-in-plugins) or the third-party plugin you are using.
+If you are using [Plugins](../plugin/index.md).
+You may be able to specify additional properties.
+Please refer to the documentation for the plugin you are using.

 If you specify a property that is not recognized by Celer or any plugin, you will see a warning message saying that property is unused.